CURRTIS1/CURRTIS1.github.io/docs/docs/technical-documentation/Git/setting-up-github-pages.md

 curl -sSL https://install.python-poetry.org | python3 -
 ```

-#### Error: /bin/bash: line 1: poetry: command not found

-If you get the above error, ensure you have the correct path in your bash profile.
+If you get the error `/bin/bash: line 1: poetry: command not found`, ensure you have the correct path in your bash profile.

 Run: